swift-server/swift-webauthn/README.md

 1. When tapping the "Login" button the client sends a request to the backend.
 The backend responds to this request with a call to `beginAuthentication()` which then in turn returns a new `PublicKeyCredentialRequestOptions`.
-This must be send back to the client so it can pass it to `navigator.credentials.get()`.
+This must be sent back to the client so it can pass it to `navigator.credentials.get()`.
-2. Whatever `navigator.credentials.get()` returns will be send back to the backend, parsing it into `AuthenticationCredential`.
+2. Whatever `navigator.credentials.get()` returns will be sent back to the backend, parsing it into `AuthenticationCredential`.
    ```swift
    let authenticationCredential = try req.content.decode(AuthenticationCredential.self)